Annie Quigley, Guest Speaker MENSA International Conference September 2022

 "TO ANNIE, QUEEN OF CREATIVE BOOKSELLERS."

-With US supplier Brad Jonas and antiquarian book dealer Charlie Unsworth, April 2022.
+With good old friends, US supplier Brad Jonas and antiquarian book dealer Charlie Unsworth, April 2022.

 2011 Annie Quigley was made Grantee for Bibliophile Ltd of a Royal Warrant, By Royal Appointment, Booksellers to HRH The Duke of Edinburgh.